Relative Explanations for Contextual Problems with Endogenous Uncertainty: An Application to Competitive Facility Location: Computational Experiments

 \section{Computational Experiments}

-In this section, we present an example to illustrate our problem.
-Then, we assess the scalability of our approach to different dimensions of the problem.
-We show that relative explanations can be computed efficiently when adding the Wasserstein regularization.
+This section is organized as follows.
+In Section~\ref{sec:illustrative}, we present a small illustrative example.
+In Section~\ref{sec:larger}, we assess the scalability of our approach across different problem dimensions and show that relative explanations can be computed more efficiently when the Wasserstein regularization is included.
+Finally, in Section~\ref{sec:casestudy}, we apply the framework to a real-world case study on EV charging station planning in Montreal, using revealed preference data from \citet{lamontagne2025makes}.

 All numerical experiments were conducted on an Intel Core i9-10980XE processor.
-We used Python 3.11.7, and all optimization models were solved using Gurobi 11.0.1 \citep{gurobi}.
-The code and instances to reproduce all the experiments is available at \url{https://github.com/jasoneramirez/ExplanationsCFL}.
+We used Python 3.11.7, and all optimization models were solved using Gurobi 11.0.1~\citep{gurobi}.
+The code is available at \url{https://github.com/jasoneramirez/relative-explanations-cflp}.